michaelshiloh/understandinginteractivemedia/syllabus.md

 ## Structure

 This class is divided into six thematic modules plus the final project.
-Each thematic module consists of four portions occupying one class session each:
+Each thematic module consists of four portions occupying one class session each, so each module takes four class meetings or two weeks:
 - a.
-Lecture
+Lecture (first meeting in week 1)
 - b.
-Discussion (about the lecture) + Group formation and ideation session
+Discussion (about the lecture) + Group formation and ideation session (second meeting in week 1)
 - c.
-In-class discussion and contextualization of assigned readings + Group work  session + feedback
+In-class discussion and contextualization of assigned readings + Group work  session + feedback (first meeting in week 2)
 - d.
-Presentation and critique of group creative activity
+Presentation and critique of group creative activity (second meeting in week 2)

 The themes are (in sequential order):
 1. Algorithms - On Randomness + Chance Machine Collaboration